left side bordertwitter iconfacebook iconinstagram iconflickr iconeva iconright side border

 When offered for retail sale, a hemp product may not exceed 0.3 percent total tetrahydrocannabinol (THC) and may not have more than two milligrams of total THC per package unless the product’s cannabidiol (CBD) to THC ratio is at least 25 parts CBD for every one part THC.
 “Total THC” means all of the THC in a product, including delta-8 THC, delta-9 THC, and other THC isomers.

-Edible hemp products must meet certain packaging, labeling, and testing requirements.
+Edible hemp products and smokable hemp products must meet certain packaging, labeling, and testing requirements.
 For more information, please visit VDACS’s Hemp Product Enforcement page.

 Topical hemp products must bear a label that states that the product is not intended for human consumption.